truenas/documentation/content/Contributing/IssueReporting/_index.md

 ## Creating a Debug File
-{{< expand "Expand for more information about Creatind a debug file" "v" >}}
+{{< expand "Expand for more information about Creating a debug file" "v" >}}
 {{< include file="static/includes/CORE/CreateDebug.md.part" markdown="true" >}}

 ### Adding a Debug File to a Report
 Jira provides a public facing area for files that do not require privacy.
-There is also a secure developer only area for uploading files with sensitive information like a system debug.
+There is also a secure, developer only, area for uploading files with sensitive information like a system debug.

 ### New Tickets